sourcegraph/handbook/content/departments/talent/internship-program.md

 - Varies by role, not location and will be discussed with your recruiter
 - [Desk Set Up](../../benefits-pay-perks/benefits-perks/spending-company-money.md#interns)
 - We will provide each intern with a [laptop](../../benefits-pay-perks/benefits-perks/spending-company-money.md/#interns) for the duration of the internship.
 Once hired, our Tech Ops team will ship you a Sourcegraph device prior to your first day.

+## Internship Events:

+In addition to each interns’ projects and responsibilities, there will be a scheduled social and educational events to enhance the internship program experience.

+SCHEDULE COMING SOON!

 ## Helpful Links: